EyasuTeshome/shifttracker/becoming-a-remote-professional/outcomes-based-assessments-at-Microverse.md

 ### Why is outcome-based assessment important?

-Our program is build in an outcome-based way, which that we have the goal of helping you achieve specific outcomes needed for success.
+Our program is built in an outcome-based way, which means we have the goal of helping you achieve specific outcomes needed for success.
 At Microverse, this means getting hired as a software developer.
-Our way of learning—our meetings, forms, curriculum, and assessments—are all designed to get you hired as a software developer.
+Our way of learning — our meetings, forms, curriculum, and assessments — are all designed to get you hired as a software developer.
 In this lesson, you will understand what this means for how assessments work here, and how this will help you in your future jobs.

 ### Outcome-based assessment